byu-cs-236-classroom-templates/project-0/README.md

 ## Testing

 The only supported testing framework is [Pytest](https://pypi.org/project/pytest/).
-To run all tests, in the integrated terminal from the the root folder type `pytest` followed by enter.
+To run all tests, in the integrated terminal from the project root directory type `pytest` followed by enter.
 All tests should fail.
 Vscode is configured by the Python extensions to integrate testing into its interface.
 That interface is the _test beaker_ in the left menu bar.

 <p align="center">
 <img src="./images/beaker.jpg" alt="drawing" width="800"/>